exonum/exonum-doc/src/advanced/node-management.md

 ### Map

-`Map` is a collection use for storing key-value pairs.
+`Map` is a collection used for storing key-value pairs.

 ### PeerAddress